WELCOME TO OUR 53rd SOLAR ECLIPSE* EXPEDITION FEATURING

 SOLAR ECLIPSE CRUISE 2021 PRICE DOES NOT INCLUDE:

-–trip cancellation and delay, medical evacuation insurance which is mandatory (passengers are required to secure this from Future Travel)
+• trip cancellation and delay, medical evacuation insurance which is mandatory (passengers are required to secure this from Future Travel or approve international insurance if you are a foreign national)

 Our ship in the Weddell Sea